Non-Gaussian state teleportation with a nonlinear feedforward

 \section{Acknowledgement}

 VK and PM acknowledge grant 22-08772S and RF grant 21-13491X of Czech Science Foundation.
 VK acknowledges the Quantera project CLUSSTAR (8C24003) of MEYS, Czech Republic.
 Project CLUSSTAR has received funding from the European Union’s Horizon 2020 Research and Innovation Programme under Grant Agreements No. 731473 and No. 101017733 (QuantERA).
 PM acknowledges a grant from the Programme Johannes Amos Comenius under the Ministry of Education, Youth and Sports of the Czech Republic reg. no. CZ.02.01.01/00/22\textunderscore 008/0004649.
-VK, PM and RF also acknolwedge Horizon Europe Research and Innovation Actions under Grant Agreement no. 101080173 (CLUSTEC).
-P.M. and R.F. acknowledge project CZ.02.01.010022 0080004649 (QUEENTEC) of EU and the Czech Ministry of Education, Youth and Sport.
+VK and PM also acknowledge Horizon Europe Research and Innovation Actions under Grant Agreement no. 101080173 (CLUSTEC).
 M.W. acknowledges funding from the Plan France 2030 through the project ANR-23-PETQ-0013.
 VK acknowledges project IGA-PrF-2025-008.